jrandj/aws-security-specialty/README.md

 1. You have been asked to help develop a process for monitoring and alerting staff when malicious or unauthorized activity occurs.
 Your Chief Security Officer is asking for a threat detection service that uses machine learning to help monitor malicious activity and unauthorized behaviour to protect your AWS accounts, workloads, and data stored in S3.
 Which option best fits these requirements?
     * Enable AWS GuardDuty to monitor for malicious and unauthorized behaviour.
 Configure a custom blocklist for the IPs which you have seen suspect activity in the past.
 Setup a Lambda function triggered from a CloudWatch event when anomalies are detected.

+1. One of the EC2 instances in your company has been compromised.
+You have already terminated the instance.
+It has been found that someone opened a port in the EC2 security group that has resulted in the problem.
+You need to take some steps to detect configuration changes in the AWS account.
+Which of the following options are suitable?
+	* Enable CloudTrail in every AWS Region to identify unusual behaviour more easily, and configure AWS Config rules to track the security group changes.

+1. One of your company's EC2 instances has been compromised.
+The company has strict policies and needs a thorough investigation on finding the culprit for the security breach.
+What would you do in this case?
+	* Isolate the machine from the network, take a snapshot of the EBS volume, and make sure the application logs are strored securely for auditing and troubleshooting.

+1. Amazon GuardDuty has reported that an EC2 instance has been compromised.
+What of the following actions should you take first to remediate it?
+	* The instance should be investigated for malware, with any discovered malware being removed.
+This was the most correct of the options provided.

 ### Logging and Monitoring